litmuschaos/litmus/README.md

 - Ensure that the desired storage operators are actually available on a given Kubernetes cluster.

-- Clone the Litmus repo and setup a dedicated RBAC for Litmus.
+- Clone the Litmus repo and set up a dedicated RBAC for Litmus.

   ```
   git clone https://github.com/openebs/litmus.git